cyfrost/install-gnome-extensions/README.md

 You can download and run this script directly from the browser or by using the command:

-`rm -f ./install_gnome_extensions.sh; wget -N -q "https://github.com/cyfrost/install-gnome-extensions/raw/master/install_gnome_extensions.sh" -O ./install_gnome_extensions.sh && chmod +x install_gnome_extensions.sh && ./install_gnome_extensions.sh`
+`$ rm -f ./install_gnome_extensions.sh; wget -N -q "https://github.com/cyfrost/install-gnome-extensions/raw/master/install_gnome_extensions.sh" -O ./install_gnome_extensions.sh && chmod +x install_gnome_extensions.sh && ./install_gnome_extensions.sh`

 The above command will: remove if the script file already exists, download the latest version from repo, set executable perms (user only) and run it.